WebexCC-SA/AUS_LTRCCT-2000/docs/main/AI_Lab_Scripted_Mission3.md

 ### Mission Details

 Your mission is to integrate the Scripted AI agent with Voiceflow to enable it to answer questions about store hours.
+Use this voice flow as a reference: 148_LTRCCT_2000

 ### Build